ERAA1997/Project-3-UoB---name-/README.md

 # Overview

 ## Purpose
-The purpose of this project was to analysis how much property is owned by the housing association in Glasgow.
+The purpose of this project was to analysis how much propertyof the housing property is owned by the housing association in the city of Glasgow.
+Below you will find our process on how we went about this task and the steps we have taken

 ## Dataset